Nurturing the self worth

 Religious Education helps students to make sense of life in the light of God’s revelation.
 Our students follow the Religious Education Guidelines of the Archdiocese of Perth.
 Religion is formally taught daily in lessons that may range from 15 – 30 minutes in duration depending on grade level and content.
 Prayer takes place daily in the classroom.

 Opportunities for experiencing prayer and celebrating liturgy are regularly provided for the whole school community.
 The school celebrates significant Feast Days and liturgical events of the school, community and parish with Masses at St Francis of Assisi Church or here at School.
-Father Francis Ly, our Parish Priest, is a regular visitor to our school and attends school based liturgies throughout the year.
+Father Joseph Ratnaraj, our Parish Priest, is a regular visitor to our school and attends school based liturgies throughout the year.
 Parents are encouraged and welcome to attend these occasions.
 Morning tea always follows our class liturgies to allow parents the opportunity to meet one another and spend time in the school.

 Matthew Gibney students are given the opportunity to make the sacraments of Eucharist (Year 4), Reconciliation (Year 3) and Confirmation (Year 6).
 The Sacramental Program is Parish based, and the school works closely with the St Francis of Assisi Parish Sacramental Team.
 The students are prepared through their class Religious Education units.
 There is an expectation of significant parental and family involvement, beginning with a Sacramental Commitment Mass in March, and Parent and Child Workshops throughout the year.